drew-delacruz-acn/e2e_sam2/e2e_pipeline_v2/experiments/vidPredictor/docs/cd_fsod_detections.md

 ## 2. Implementation Strategy

-### 2.1 Create a CD-FSOD Adapter Module
+### 2.1 Create a CD-FSOD Adapter Module ✓
-1. **Create a new file**: `src/cd_fsod_detector.py`
+1. **Create a new file**: `src/cd_fsod_detector.py` ✓
-2. **Implement a detector class**: `CDFSODDetector` with an interface similar to `OWLv2Detector`
+2. **Implement a detector class**: `CDFSODDetector` with an interface similar to `OWLv2Detector` ✓
-3. **Core functionality**:
+3. **Core functionality**: ✓
-   - Load all JSON files from a specified directory during initialization
+   - Load all JSON files from a specified directory during initialization ✓
-   - Process detections across all frames using a continuity-based approach
+   - Process detections across all frames using a continuity-based approach ✓
-   - Identify the first frame where each unique object appears AND where it reappears after a significant gap
+   - Identify the first frame where each unique object appears AND where it reappears after a significant gap ✓
-   - Implement the `detect()` method to return objects based on first appearances and reappearances
+   - Implement the `detect()` method to return objects based on first appearances and reappearances ✓
-   - Apply confidence thresholds to filter low-confidence detections
+   - Apply confidence thresholds to filter low-confidence detections ✓

-### 2.2 Continuity-Based Object Identification Strategy
+### 2.2 Continuity-Based Object Identification Strategy ✓

-1. **Identify object continuity across frames**:
+1. **Identify object continuity across frames**: ✓
-   - Group detections based on similarity of position, size, and class
+   - ~~Group detections based on similarity of position, size, and class~~ (Used simpler label-based continuity tracking instead) ✓
-   - Use IoU (Intersection over Union) to measure spatial similarity between detections
+   - ~~Use IoU (Intersection over Union) to measure spatial similarity between detections~~ (Removed IoU dependency) ✓
-   - Track each unique object's presence through consecutive frames
+   - Track each unique object's presence through consecutive frames ✓

-2. **Detect First Appearances and Reappearances**:
+2. **Detect First Appearances and Reappearances**: ✓
-   - **First Appearance**: Record when an object is first detected
+   - **First Appearance**: Record when an object is first detected ✓
-   - **Reappearance**: Record when an object returns after being absent for more than `min_gap_frames`
+   - **Reappearance**: Record when an object returns after being absent for more than `min_gap_frames` ✓
-   - Maintain a "last seen" frame counter for each unique object
+   - Maintain a "last seen" frame counter for each unique object ✓
-   - When (current_frame - last_seen_frame) > min_gap_frames, treat as a reappearance
+   - When (current_frame - last_seen_frame) > min_gap_frames, treat as a reappearance ✓

-3. **Frame Mapping**:
+3. **Frame Mapping**: ✓
-   - Create a mapping between frame indices and all objects that either:
+   - Create a mapping between frame indices and all objects that either: ✓
-     - First appear in that frame
+     - First appear in that frame ✓
-     - Reappear in that frame after a significant gap
+     - Reappear in that frame after a significant gap ✓
-   - This mapping will be used by the `detect()` method to return frame-specific results
+   - This mapping will be used by the `detect()` method to return frame-specific results ✓

 ### 2.3 Integration with Existing Pipeline